mauricecarter1/brute-force-detection/README.md

 ### 📌 Preparation
 Incident response plan ready and VM onboarded to Microsoft Defender for Endpoint with Sentinel alert rule deployed.

-🕵️ Detection & Analysis
+### 🕵️ Detection & Analysis
-Assigned incident to self and changed status to Active
+Identified incident and used Action to assign investigation to myself and set status to active.

 Investigated multiple IPs with brute force behavior: